LaserWeb/LaserWeb4/FRONTEND-DEVELOPMENT.md

 # Machine Prep

 Note; this log was generated on a Pi4 4Gb running from a SSD.
-However, I also test on a Pi3 Model B+ and a Pi3 Model A.
+However, I also test on a Pi3 Model B+.
+I principally develop on a x64 machine running Fedora35 with node16/npm8.

 For support please go to the MakerForums at: https://forum.makerforums.info/c/laserweb-cncweb/